 ICO – General Data Protection Regulations – 12 Steps to take now

-Preparation through planning how the GPDR’s will effect your business, is important with the penalties being a substantial large sum.
+Preparation through planning how the GPDR’s will effect your holiday rental business, is important with the penalties being a substantial large sum.
 Working out exactly what parts of the regulation will impact your processes will allow you time to make the changes needed.
 For us here at I-Pro we will be making sure we comply with the new changes and keep an eye on when the guidance is released for each part of the new regulation.

 To read more about the GDPR’s we have linked below our information sources and useful links we have found through the research for this blog.

 1. ICO – Preparing for the General Data Protection Regulation(GDPR) – 12 steps to take now